ztzeng/data-science-interview-questions-and-answers/README.md

 It is common to have small values in the range of 0.1 to 0.3, as well as values less than 0.1.

 Similar to a learning rate in stochastic optimization, shrinkage reduces the influence of each individual tree and leaves space for future trees to improve the model.

 #### Stochastic Gradient Boosting

-A big insight into bagging ensembles and random forest was allowing trees to be greedily created from subsamples of the training dataset.
+A big insight into bagging ensembles and random forest was allowing trees to be greedily created from **subsamples of the training dataset**.

 This same benefit can be used to reduce the correlation between the trees in the sequence in gradient boosting models.